Slip (TV series)

-Slip is an upcoming American comedy streaming television series created by Zoe Lister-Jones.
+Slip is a comedy television series created by Zoe Lister-Jones.
 It stars Lister-Jones as a woman who travels through parallel universes trying to find her way back to her partner and herself.
-It will premiere on The Roku Channel.
+It premiered on The Roku Channel on April 21, 2023.

 Premise

 Mae Cannon travels through parallel universes trying to find her way back to her partner and herself.